Melon sorbet: a delicious eye-catcher

 - Melons still ripen.
 So if you haven't got a really ripe melon, wait a few days and leave the uncut Ripen melon at room temperature.
 However, it can easily happen that they start to get mouldy on the stem.
 Then it must be disposed of.

-- Melon sorbet can be presented in many different ways.
-It is good to present the columns on crushed ice to serve.
-Then they stay chilled longer.
-For immediate consumption, you can also cut a slice open crosswise and decorate it with chocolate flakes.
+- You can use the melonSorbet present in the most diverse ways.
+Well does the columns on crushed ice to serve.
+Then they also stay cooled longer.
+For immediate consumption, you can also cut a column crosswise and decorate with white chocolate shavings.